consiglionazionaledellericerche/jscontact-tools/README.md

    if the `convertGenderToSpeakToAs` configuration value is set to true as in the following:

    GENDER SpeakToAs.grammaticalGender
-   M male
+   M masculine
-   F female
+   F feminine
    O animate
-   N neuter
+   N common
    U SpeakToAs = null

 9. Where a language is required to represent a localization and the language is not specified, `en` is used by default